-Benefit Description You pay After the calendar year deductible Allergy care Testing and treatment In-network: 20% of Plan allowance Allergy injections Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount Allergy serum In-network: Nothing Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount Not covered: All Charges • Provocative food testing and sublingual allergy desensitization Treatment therapies Chemotherapy and radiation therapy - some types of In-network: 20% of Plan allowance chemotherapy require preauthorization.
+Benefit Description You pay After the calendar year deductible nfertility services (cont.) НДНР Services related to surrogate arrangements All Charges Assisted reproductive technology (ART) procedures, such as: - In vitro fertilization (IVF) - Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) - Zygote transfer Services and supplies related to excluded ART procedures Any charges associated with donor eggs or donor sperm Any charges associated with cryopreservation, unless listed as covered above for iatrogenic infertility Any charges associated with thawing and storage of frozen sperm, eggs and embryos, unless listed as covered above for iatrogenic infertility allergy care HDHP Testing and treatment In-network: 20% of Plan allowance Allergy injections Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount Allergy serum In-network: Nothing Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount Not covered: All Charges Provocative food testing and sublingual allergy desensitization reatment therapies НДНР Chemotherapy and radiation therapy - some types of In-network: 20% of Plan allowance chemotherapy require preauthorization.
 Your physician should call Member Services toll-free at 888-901-4636 prior to you receiving therapy.
 Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Section 5(b), Organ/tissue transplants .
-Respiratory and inhalation therapy • Dialysis - hemodialysis and peritoneal dialysis Cardiac rehabilitation following a qualifying event/condition Intravenous (IV)/Infusion Therapy - Home IV supplies and medications that are self-administered, antibiotic therapy, hydration, pain management and associated infused medications. • Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit and requires preauthorization.
-Note: We only cover GHT when we preauthorize the treatment.
-Your physician must obtain preauthorization before you begin treatment.
-See Other services under You need prior Plan approval for certain services .
-Enteral nutritional therapy when necessary due to In-network: 20% of Plan allowance malabsorption and an eosinophilic gastrointestinal disorder, including equipment and supplies Out-of-network: 40% of Plan allowance and any Total parenteral nutritional therapy and supplies necessary for difference between our allowance and the billed amount its administration Equipment and supplies are covered Durable medica equipment (DME) Applies Behavioral Analysis (ABA) Therapy Covered under Mental health and substance use disorder benefits Section 5(e)
+Respiratory and inhalation therapy Dialysis - hemodialysis and peritoneal dialysis Cardiac rehabilitation following a qualifying event/condition Infusion therapy in a medical office or outpatient hospital facility: Professional services of physicians and other healthcare professionals, equipment, supplies and medication.
+Ultraviolet light treatments